 It’s Often the Insurance Company That Should Pay Your Damages

 While you may need to name your friend or relative as a defendant in a lawsuit, they are unlikely to be the ones who will pay your damages.
 Instead, the compensation will come from an insurance company.
 In most cases, you will receive compensation from the driver’s insurance company, if the driver had car insurance.
 If the driver did not have insurance, then your own uninsured or underinsured motorist coverage—if you have it—will kick in.

 If there is not enough insurance to cover your damages, your lawyer may look at your friend’s or relative’s personal assets.
 Additionally, your attorney may consider other potential defendants, such as mechanics and auto part makers.

 Protect Your Relationship and Your Car Crash Recovery

-We understand that this is an awkward situation, and we trust that your friend or relative feels terrible about the crash and wants to make sure that you get a fair recovery.
+Our personal injury lawyers understand that this is an awkward situation, and we trust that your friend or relative feels terrible about the crash and wants to make sure that you get a fair recovery.
 We will work hard to make sure that both your relationship and your car accident compensation are protected.
-Our Kansas City car accident law firm has handled thousands of cases.
+Our car accident lawyers have handled thousands of cases.
 While your relationship with the driver is unique, we have encountered similar situations before and can create a legal strategy that protects your interests.